mami-sasaki/WebScraper/README.md

     ```

 ## Endpoint
-This endpoint facilitates two operations: retrieving data from a single URL and extracting target data from a list of URLs, both accomplished through a GET request.
+This endpoint facilitates two operations: retrieving data from a single URL and extracting target data in JSON format from a list of URLs, both accomplished through a GET request.
 ```
 http://127.0.0.1:5000/product-details
 ```